-DEIPM has an agreement with a similar program in Germany (University of Freiberg) and in Poland (University of Poznan).
-Students of these programs may study in both universities and get a "double degree".
+UPEC has an agreement with a similar program in Germany (University of Freiberg) and in Ukraine (University of NaUKMA).
+UnivEiffel has an agreement with the Master in Environmental and Development Economics University of Roma Tre.
+The students selected to join these programs may study in both universities and get a "double degree".